vives-web-essentials-2020/exercise-checklist/README.md

 * [ ] Always check _all_ your HTML files with the [HTML validator](https://validator.w3.org/)
 * [ ] Always check _all_ your CSS files with the [CSS validator](http://jigsaw.w3.org/css-validator/)

+Other

+* [ ] Make sure to push your solutions to GitHub.
+Always check your GitHub's project page to see if everything is pushed correctly.

 It is also possible to check your code style with a set of tools in the command line.
 These tools are called `linters`.
 Check out the [linter chapter](#linters) below to get more details on how to use them.

 ## Linters